Archive for March, 2008

 Web Visions Early Bird Rates End Tomorrow

-This year’s speaker line up is exceptional and includes a keynote by Jeffrey Veen whose last keynote at Web Visions was worth the price of admission alone.
+If you are interested in attending Web Visions, I encourage you to Jeffrey Veen whose last keynote at Web Visions was worth the price of admission alone.
 His presentation remains my favorite and is something that I’ve used to inform my thinking many times.

 So if you do anything web related, I can’t recommend this conference enough.
 Plus, you may recognize a familiar name on the speaker list. :-)